Skip to main content

 • Decals can NOT be magnetic.

-• NO other decals should be on the COV (unless approved by CAP/LGT).
+• NO other decals should be on the COV (unless approved by CAP/LGT, which will be in a supplement).

 • Decals should not be cut in half, split, or divided when opening a door or gas tank or divided by an obstruction.
 Once affixed, they shall remain in one piece in their entirety.

-• If a decal is NOT going to fit in the correct area (marked by blue in the pictures below), then do NOT affix a decal.
+• If a decal is NOT going to fit (in its entirety) in the correct area (example marked by blue in the pictures below), then do NOT affix a decal.

 PICKUP